nebulasio/nebdocs/docs/go-nebulas/tutorials/01-installation.md

 To learn about the technology, please read the Nebulas [Technical White Paper](https://nebulas.io/docs/NebulasTechnicalWhitepaper.pdf) and the Nebulas [github code](https://github.com/nebulasio/go-nebulas).

-> Nebulas can only runs on Mac and Linux at this stage.
+> At present, Nebulas can only run on Mac and Linux at this stage.
 The Windows version will be coming later.

 ## Golang Environment